 ABOUT RENE AND VERONICA DI ROSA

-di Rosa, a non-profit public trust, is the vision of two devoted patrons of the arts, Rene and Veronica di Rosa.
+di Rosa Center for Contemporary Art, a non-profit public trust, is the vision of two devoted patrons of the arts, Rene and Veronica di Rosa.
 Through their generosity, the art collection, historic buildings, and surrounding open space were gifted to the public for the enjoyment of future generations.

 Rene di Rosa (1919–2010) was born in Boston and graduated from Yale University where he was editor of the Yale Daily News.
 He served as a Navy lieutenant in World War II and in 1950 took a job as a reporter for the San Francisco Chronicle.
 While living in the burgeoning San Francisco art community, Rene began to collect the works of emerging Bay Area artists.
 In 1960 he purchased land in the Carneros region of southern Napa County where he successfully planted vineyards.
 While taking viticulture classes at UC Davis, he developed what would be lifelong friendships with artists and professors including William T. Wiley, Robert Hudson and Robert Arneson.
 Rene became an avid collector and arts activist, serving on the Board of Trustees of the San Francisco Museum of Modern Art, The San Francisco Art Institute and New York’s Whitney Museum National Committee.